JulianKarrer/kishte/README.md

 2. Start the application with `yarn start` or modify the source code for the backend in `main.js`, the frontend in `renderer.js` or change `index.html` and `index.css` to change the look of the app.

 3. Use `yarn dist` to generate an updated executable

+# License

+You are free to use all the code, schematics, instructions and executables in this repository for your own projects under the MIT license attached.